 absence of a god – the absence of a numinous metaphor that

 connects our problems to our culture.
-We wait it instead like Innana, suspended in the underworld, expectant of something to bring us to life:
+In the absence of the numinous, we may wait forever, like the mythic goddess Innana, suspended in the underworld, expectant of something to bring us to life:

 “the taste of seed cake in her mouth,

 the kisses memory

 Gods, then may not be a matter of faith, they may not care if you believe in them.